MinorMist/VISMAI-Drug-Discovery-app/README.md

 2. Create a venv if necessary
 3. Check for dependencies or install from requirements.txt
 4. Navigate to VISMAI-Drug-Discovery-app-main/ADMET and open cmd in the path
-5. Run the command 'python manage.py runserver' ro run athe application
+5. Run the command 'python manage.py runserver' ro run the application